-Mountain life was my first big passion, I started to climb mountains at a very young age.
+Mountain life has always been my big passion, and I started climbing mountains at a very young age.
 First the Pyrenees, then the Alps and not much later Andes, Himalaya and Alaska.
-We always carried our cameras to document our activities, but I really discovered the possibilities of photography when we started to produce slide projections to explain and share our alpine adventures.
-Later on, I moved to the USA where I lived for more than two years.
-There I met some professional photographers, who encouraged me to study photography.
+I often carried a camera with me to document the mountain activities my friends and I were undertaking.
+However, I only really discovered the many possibilities of photography after I started producing slide projections of all our alpine adventures.
+Later on, when I moved to the USA and where I lived for several years, I encountered several professional photographers, who inspired me, and they encouraged me to study photography, which I subsequently ended up doing.

-I would like to conclude with a quote by Richard Learoyd that I like, almost as much as his photographs.
+I would like to conclude here with a quote by fellow photographer Richard Learoyd:

 “A photograph should have the ability to communicate the sense of humanity, specially if it’s a picture of a person, and it should have an internal narrative that allows you to walk away with a question or two in your mind.”